Skip to content

 Methods

 We searched databases for publications in English from all years that reported beneficial anti-inflammation and anti-cancer properties from extracts and their proposed mechanism of action.
-We used Pubmed, Google Scholar, Scopus, and ScienceDirect for original articles that included different extracts evaluated for their anti-inflammation, and anti-cancer properties, using the following search terms: “ extracts”, and inflammation”, and “ and cancer”.
+We used PubMed, Google Scholar, Scopus, and ScienceDirect for original articles that included different extracts evaluated for their anti-inflammation, and anti-cancer properties, using the following search terms: “ extracts”, and inflammation”, and “ and cancer”.
 Some articles from the reference list were used to collect additional information, and we used 73 articles in total.

 Results

 In general, extracts from are obtained by different methods that affect the final concentration of the compounds.
-Several and show their anti-inflammatory and anti-cancer properties.
+Several and experiments show their anti-inflammatory and anti-cancer properties.

 Conclusion